bormaxi8080/osint-timeline/DRAFT.md

 Risor - Fast and flexible scripting for Go developers and DevOps: https://github.com/risor-io/risor

+Lexido is an innovative assistant for the Linux command line, designed to boost your productivity and efficiency.
+Powered by Gemini Pro 1.0 and utilizing the free API, Lexido offers smart suggestions for commands based on your prompts and importantly **your current environment**.
+Whether you're installing software, managing files, or configuring system settings, Lexido streamlines the process, making it faster and more intuitive: https://github.com/micr0-dev/lexido

 Gmeek is a Blog All in Github: https://github.com/Meekdai/Gmeek

 MinIO is a high-performance, S3 compatible object store.
 It is built forlarge scale AI/ML, data lake and database workloads.
 It is software-definedand runs on any cloud or on-premises infrastructure: https://min.io/